-The Vuelta a España is set to start with an individual time trial of 10 kilometres.
-The riders will roll of the ramp at the Centre Pompidou Málaga.
-In 2015, the Andalucian coastal town hosted the Tour of Spain for the last time and Peter Sagan sprinted to victory in its streets ahead of Nacer Bouhanni and John Degenkolb.
+The Vuelta a España is set to start with an individual time trial of 8 kilometres.
+The riders will roll down the ramp at the Centre Pompidou Málaga and tackle a punchy climb halfway.

-Reportedly, the stage to the Lagos de Covadonga will start in Oviedo.
-The climb to the renowned lakes is 12.2 kilometres at 7.2% – a statistic that’s biased by 1 kilometre drop just before the summit, after which the dying metres of the race have slopes of up to 17.5% in store.
-Two editions ago, Nairo Quintana pocketed the stage honours Lagos de Covadonga.
-The following day brings the Biscay arrival at Mount Oiz, a peak that has never been included in La Vuelta.
-Beginning in the town Gernika the road climbs for 15 kilometres, five of which on concrete.
-The ascent is extremely irregular with double digit sections followed by (false) flat stretches.
-The 2 kilometres before the summit are steep though, and only that.
-The ramps hardly go under 11% and the steepest parts are up to 17%.
+Stage 15 sets off in Ribera de Arriba and the finish is at the iconic Lagos de Cavadonga.
+The climb to the renowned lakes is 12.2 kilometres at 7.2% – a statistic that’s biased by a 1 kilometre drop just before the summit, after which the dying metres of the race have slopes of up to 17.5% in store.
+Two editions ago, Nairo Quintana pocketed the stage honours at Lagos de Covadonga.

-Vuelta a España 2018: Google Maps, videos, images, and more
+Vuelta a España 2018: Route map, height profiles, and more

 Click on the images to zoom.

 Profile 21st stage